afonsopereiraaa/Flex/README.md

 Unzip Flex-Win-Installer.zip and open the unzipped folder.
 Inside is a single file titled Flex-Setup.exe.
 Run it, and follow the setup instructions.
 Now that it is installed, there are a few ways to use it:
-(recommended) Any Flex file that ends with .FX will automatically be associated with the interpreter.
+(recommended) Any Flex file that ends with .ZS will automatically be associated with the interpreter.
 Just double-click it, and the interpreter will run.
-Drag and drop any .FX script directly onto the executable in your desktop.
+Drag and drop any .ZS script directly onto the executable in your desktop.
-Use command line, providing path to interpreter and then to script like so: > ./Flex.exe example.fx
+Use command line, providing path to interpreter and then to script like so: > ./Flex.exe example.ZS

 ## Here is some example code: